tirupati17/tirupati17.github.io/_posts/2019-04-01-process-threads-queues-in-ios.md

 Since a long time, I'm thinking about to write something on threads and queues along with the real-world example as we could find a bunch of examples on the web about running dispatch queue on a different thread but nothing specific about `when` to use them.

->  In this article, we'll gonna learn the usage of DispatchQueue along with `QoS` priority on `main` and `background` thread of my own upcoming open source app [`Wreely - Community Platform`](https://wreely.com/) for a perfect real-world example.
+>  In this article, we'll gonna learn the usage of DispatchQueue on `main` thread along with `QoS` priority on `background` thread of my own upcoming open source app [`Wreely - Community Platform`](https://wreely.com/) for a perfect real-world example.

 ## So, what is the Process?